Run SAP HANA on Azure (Large Instances)

 Azure network security best practices provide helpful guidance.

-As with any deployment, operating system hardening is recommended.
+As with any deployment, operating system hardening is recommended, including hardening the SUSE Linux image for SAP on Azure.

 For physical security, access to Azure datacenters is limited to authorized personnel only.
 No customers can access the physical servers.